-There are five questions every screenwriter ought to be able to answer about their screenplay before they show it to someone else.
+There are five questions every screenwriter ought to be able to answer about their screenplay before they show it to a reader or producer.
 They probably aren’t the questions you’d expect.
-In this article, I want to share five key questions.
-The questions I ask myself about my projects when I complete a draft and before I do anything else:
+These are questions I ask always myself about my projects when I complete a draft and before I do anything else:

 What is this story about?

 DON’T tell me the plot.
 The worst pitches I have ever hear are when writers tell me the beats of their story.
 No, the question I am asking you is about the theme of the film.
 Tell me about the message at the heart of the movie.
 For instance, you might answer:

 This film is about what happens when a person chooses their dream over their career